Airport Master Plan

 The Airport Master Plan Advisory Committee is an advisory body to the Airport Commission and Middleton Common Council that was formed in early 2019 to oversee development of an updated master plan for the airport.

-- April 11 AMPAC meeting: Meeting Packet Draft Minutes
+- April 11 AMPAC meeting: Meeting Packet Approved Minutes

 - May 9 open house: This event at Kromrey Middle School was attended by about 120-150 people.
 Comments provided in conjunction with the open house will be reviewed at the June 6 AMPAC meeting.